 Rights & Responsibilities

-New York Consumer Guide to Health Insurer Data
+New York State Consumer Guide to Health Insurers

 Each year, New York State (via the DFS or Department of Health) receives complaints about health insurance companies from consumers and health care providers.
 Complaints typically involve issues related to prompt payment, reimbursement, coverage, benefits, rates and premiums.